ArthurYdalgo/laravext/docs/README.md

 The NavBar component will be rendered and receive the props sent to it in the directive.

+## Known Issues

+### Deprecation Warning on Node 21+

+If you intend to use a Inertia.js style of SSR, you might get a ```[DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+Please use a userland alternative instead.``` warning in your console because of JSDom, which is used to render the React/Vue components.
+You can read more details in this [JSDom issue #3613](https://github.com/jsdom/jsdom/issues/3613)

 ## Legal Disclaimer

 This project has no financial intent, and is meerly a Frankenstein of Inertia.js and Next.js.
 I fully disclose that it may contain code that is straight up ~~copied from~~ inspired by the [inertiajs/inertia](https://github.com/inertiajs/inertia/), [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) and [laravel/folio](https://github.com/laravel/folio) repos ~~, and changed to fit my needs~~.